 The night bite on the White River is an experience that can be like no other.
 Night fishing trips are usually 4-6 hour trips for 1 or 2 anglers and are ran in our Stealthcraft Drift Boats.

 The typical outfits are 7 and 8 weight 9 to 10 foot fly rods equipped with floating line.
 We try to aim for lower flows working articulated streamers fishing slightly below the surface; as well as, mouse patterns in articulated and single hook patterns when targeting fish on the surface.

 The White River provides habitat that allows targeting these big browns at night throughout the year.

 Depending on our availability these trips will have to be booked in advance.
-For more information please call me at 417-294-0759 or send me an email by visiting our contact page.
+For more information please fill out the form below to request a trip.
 Don’t miss out on these big fish that are always being caught at night!!!